 The breathtaking sunsets in Key West are celebrated every evening at Mallory Square, which is a spectacle in itself.
 Go with friends to see if you can spot the green flash, a phenomena we named our event lawn – the Sunset Green – after.
 Read more about the elusive green flash here.

-Built in 1829 on what is today Duval Street, the Oldest House in Key West is now a museum and garden, free to the public.
-Stop by for a short visit to see period pieces, family portraits and small exhibits related to Key West History.
-Open 10 am to 4 pm daily, closed Sundays and Wednesdays.
-The museum and garden are free entry, but donations are appreciated.
+Built in 1829 on Duval Street, the Oldest House in Key West is now a museum and garden.
+Stop by for a short visit to see period pieces, family portraits, and small exhibits related to Key West history.
+Open Monday through Saturday, 10 a.m. to 4 p.m.
+The museum and garden are free to visit.

-24 North Hotel has excellent amenities that will make you save in the long-run.
-Hourly shuttle service to Old Town, an on-site food truck, a lively poolside bar and comfortable & stylish rooms go a long way.
-See our special offers - and if you’re a Florida resident, enjoy big savings!
+If you enjoyed these free things to do in Key West, 24 North Hotel has excellent amenities that will help you save in the long-run.
+Our shuttle service to Old Town, on-site food truck, lively poolside bar, and comfortable and stylish rooms go a long way.
+See our special offers - and if you’re a Florida resident, enjoy big savings.